Close

 Benefit overview

-Expecting a baby is an exciting time that can be filled with joy as you embark on this new experience in your life.
-You may be juggling many competing priorities that involve meeting the demands of military life, working, taking care of toddlers and children, and taking care of your family, while also trying to take care of yourself.
+Expecting a baby or welcoming a new child into your family is an exciting time that can be filled with joy as you embark on this journey.
+It may also be a time filled with some anxiety or uncertainty.
+You may be juggling many competing priorities that involve meeting the demands of military life, as well as working and taking care of toddlers or other children, while also trying to take care of yourself.

 • Build strong, healthy bonds with their infants and toddlers, which will lay the foundation for their social and emotional development.

-• Manage the demands of parenting, especially when it is impacted by deployments and other military operations.
+• Manage the demands of parenting, especially when they are impacted by deployments and the many other challenges military life can bring.

-• Remain flexible and responsive when navigating daily life or balancing more than one child’s needs.
+• Remain flexible and responsive when navigating daily life or balancing the needs of more than one child.

 • Build a strong support network through connections to other parents and local resources.